 This information has been brought together to give you an introduction to the Scottish education system; provide you with an understanding of the geography and education resources available, and join up the MoD (SFA and posting assignments) with local authority and schools information.
 Find out more

 For professional educators

-Carolyn MacLeod MBE, ADES National Transitions Officer
+ADES National Education Officer

-Carolyn is a former teacher whose role with the Association of Directors of Education Scotland (ADES) is to create a blueprint for education policy affecting the movement of Forces children in, out and within Scotland.
+Carolyn is a former teacher whose role with the Association of Directors of Education in Scotland (ADES) is to create a blueprint for education policy affecting the movement of Forces children into, away from, and within Scotland.

 Carolyn works with local authorities, schools, children’s services, and the Military to enhance policy and practice for children and young people of Armed Forces families (Regular, Reserve and Veteran/ex-Service).
 She encourages liaison and communication, works closely with the Scottish Government, Education Scotland and is a member of the Scottish Armed Forces Education Support Group (SAFESG).

 The ADES National Education Officer (NEO) is responsible for children and young people of Armed Forces families in Scottish schools and other settings and is a post funded by the Scottish Government.
 The NEO plays a key role in supporting schools and school leaders, particularly through the Armed Forces Families Lead Officer (AFFLO) in each local authority, and the head teacher’s network.
 These networks enable the sharing of information and best practice to all local authorities and their education staff, to improve the support offered to children and young people from Armed Forces and veterans’ families.
 The AFFLO are lead officers, similar to Service Pupil Champions in other areas of the UK.

 The NEO works with schools, local authorities, children’s services partners, and the Ministry of Defence (MoD) to shape policy and practice, ensuring the unique needs of Forces children are highlighted and considered.